GowriShankar-Art/supermario/README.md

-Refernce for this solution is
+# Super Mario
-# MadMario
+Refernce for this solution is MadMario
 PyTorch [official tutorial](https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html) to build an AI-powered Mario.

 Changed the CNN architecture with MaxPool layer.